 Google Chromecast Ultra and Play Movies

-Chromecast is worth a mention, because if you have a TV that supports HDR, you'll be able to use the Chromecast Ultra to watch HDR content from a number of sources, including Play Movies, YouTube or Netflix.
+Chromecast is worth a mention, because if you have a TV that supports HDR, you'll be able to use the Chromecast Ultra to watch HDR content from a number of sources, including Play Movies (currently only in 4K HDR in the US), YouTube or Netflix.

 Unlike other set-top boxes, Chromecast will rely on you controlling it from your phone, whereafter if should head off an collect the best quality content it can from the service you selected.
 However, if you have an HDR TV, you might already have a TV app for the service you're looking to cast.

 Microsoft was the first off the bat with an announcement about HDR gaming, with titles like Forza Horizon 3 delivering wonderfully vibrant gaming experiences, enriched with HDR graphics.
 You'll need an Xbox One S to take advantage of that, and so far there have only been two HDR titles released: Forza and Gears of War 4.

 PlayStation on the other hand, although a little later to announce HDR gaming, seems to be making the bigger splash.
 Sony announced that all PS4 models would receive a firmware update to enable HDR, as well as that being a major feature of the new PS4 Pro.
 Sony has also confirmed a big line-up of HDR games.

 The PS4 HDR update landed in mid-September alongside the launch of the new slim PS4 model; the PS4 Pro launched on 10 November and Sony has already lined up a range of compatible HDR titles, such as Uncharted 4.

 HDR gaming is likely to be hitting the big time in 2017 and we'd expect more from Microsoft's new console, Project Scorpio launching in 2017.